puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

 ### `puppet strings` command

 The `puppet strings` command generates module documentation based on code and code comments.

 By default, running `puppet strings` generates HTML documentation for a module into a `doc/` directory within that module.
 To pass any options or arguments, use the `generate` action.

+Usage: `puppet strings [--generate] [--server]`

 Action   | Description
 ----------------|-------------------------